 Pasadena Texas Shooting Dentist:

 Hi, I am Michael.
 I am a dentist who practices in Pasadena, Texas.
 My office is located at 3421 Burke Rd, Pasadena, Texas 77504.
 The focus of my dental practice is Cosmetic, General, Implant and Sedation Dentistry.
-I was honored to be voted BEST PASADENA DENTIST multiple times by the Pasadena Citizens Newspaper.
+I have been honored to be voted BEST PASADENA DENTIST multiple times.

 As a child, the only gun I owned was a Red Ryder BB gun.
 In my parents back yards many aluminum cans fell to my marksmanship.
 Then came junior high and high school sports and I stopped shooting my BB gun.
 Then college, dental school, marriage, kids and life happened.

 I was married to a wonderful woman and already had one amazing daughter.
 My hobbies were riding dirt bikes and playing online video games.
 Then my second daughter came along and my dirt bike time got dramatically reduced.
 I needed a new hobby!
 I have all females at home and all females at my Pasadena Dental Office.
 I needed a very testosterone rich hobby.
 What better hobby for a Texas guy then shooting guns.

 My first real gun was a Smith and Wesson M&P 15-22.
 This rifle looks and operates just like an AR-15 but is chambered for the .22lr cartridge.
 I take this gun to the range every time I go because it is so fun, and because it’s a .22, it’s much more affordable to shoot a lot!